DataDecay/DecayBot/docs/command.md

 # Command Configuration Guide

-This guide explains how to create and structure custom commands for your bot, powered by the `CommandParser` class.
+This guide explains how to create and structure custom commands for DecayBot.

 Your `CommandParser` loads commands from `/config/commands.json` and executes them dynamically.
 Follow the instructions below to create or modify commands in that file.